 There’s just something about this beautiful city which seeps into your soul.
 The history and architecture, the riverside, the language and the culture.
 So many iconic sights to behold that just have to make it on to everyone’s bucket list – The Eiffel tower, The cafes and the Metropolitan signs, The Champs Elysee, The Mona Lisa at The Louvre, The Moulin Rouge and of course, The Notre Dame, which I believe will stand its ground once more.

 A trip to Paris is never far away from our plans, especially when we are blessed with the high speed international train whizzing us from Kent, through the tunnel and to Paris in just hours.
 I’d always do a bit of research before I booked anything like flights, hotels, and even restaurants.
 A bit of google search led to me to discover INSIDR.
 I loved how a lot of their recommendations came from locals and experience has taught me not to leave finding a great restaurant to chance.
 They mostly share about travelling in places like Paris, Amsterdam, and London but I was pleasantly surprised when I also got a lot of useful tips on shopping in Paris.
 It’s through them that I found out how much of a 1-stop shopping spot Galeries Lafayette really is!
+Finding a Paris Outlet is like hitting jackpot.
 They sell everything from clothes to food and let’s face it, when in the fashion capital of the world we need little encouragement. #HideTheBags

 I also read another article from the same website in which I discovered some homegrown Parisian shoe brands.
 I’ve always envied the style of Parisian women; I love how they value comfort and style at the same level.
 Brands like Jonak, Bocage, and Mellow Yellow seem to offer both.
 It’d make a welcome change from Tu at Sainsburys or F&F by Tesco.